Anna-Vas/goto-school-2017/README.md

 ## Events

 It was supposed to be a site with some upcoming events (as an example I used three films that were about to have a premiere in Russia at the moment I was creating this site) where people would be able to sign up for these events.
-It was my first site that used a database (MongoDB).
-Web application is based on Tornado.
+It was my first site that used a database ([MongoDB](https://www.mongodb.com/).
+Web application is based on [Tornado](https://www.tornadoweb.org/en/stable/).
 Later I created dockerfile for this site.

 ### Requirements